Drakengard 2: Plot

 The game begins with Nowe becoming a fully-fledged Knight of the Seal.
 During his first mission, Nowe begins to doubt the ethics of the Knights' methods, as the seals require human sacrifices to remain strong.
 During a second mission to ensure the protection of the seal in the District of Soul Flame, Nowe encounters Manah, who kills the guardian Zhangpo and destroys the seal.
 Manah is sentenced to be burnt at the stake, but uses her magic to escape.
-After returning from the mission, Nowe is poisoned by Gismor, who reveals to have killed Nowe's adoptive father Oror.
+After returning from the mission, Nowe is poisoned by Gismor, who reveals that he killed Nowe's adoptive father Oror.
 Surviving and escaping with Legna, Nowe is pursued by the Knights, including Eris, who wishes to persuade him to return.
-Nowe and Legna eventually meet up with Manah and join her on her quest to destroy the seals and, in her mind, free the people from the Knights' oppression.
-On their way to the second seal, Manah shows Nowe the true horror of the Knights' oppression, fully winning him over.
+Nowe and Legna eventually rejoin Manah and join her on her quest to destroy the seals and, in her mind, free the people from the Knights' oppression.

+On their way to the second seal, Manah shows Nowe the true horror of the Knights' deeds, fully winning him over.
 The two then fight and kill Lieutenant Hanch, destroying the seal in the District of Hallowed Water.
 After this, they are joined by Urick, a former Lieutenant of the Knights, to rout a group of bandits.
 Attacked by the Knights, they are unexpectedly saved by Caim, who is also working to destroy the seals and free his dragon Angelus from the pain of being the Goddess Seal.

 After taking down Lieutenant Yaha and destroying the seal in the District of Precious Light, Manah is captured by the Knights and sentenced to death.
 Nowe manages to rescue her and heads for the seal in the District of Shining Life, which was once guarded by Urick before he fled in fear when Caim attacked the district.
 Urick and Nowe face off against Caim, who mortally wounds Urick before being driven off.
 Urick dies content and the seal is destroyed.